resource-watch/slate/source/includes/dev/_graph.md

 403        | Not authorized    | You are trying to call this endpoint without being identified as a RW API service.
 404        | Resource {:resourceType} and id ${:idResource} not found | No graph node for the resource with id provided was found.

-## Updating concepts associated to graph nodes
+## Updating concepts associated with graph nodes

 > PUT request to update the concepts associated to a graph node: